 Under the grower warehousing terms and conditions and the Personal Property Securities Act 2009 Cth, any grain delivered to a T-Ports site remains the property of the owner (grower) and not the storage provider.

 Safety is a main pillar of our business and driver safety is paramount on site.

 Enclosed footwear and hi-visibility clothing are essential when undertaking any deliveries to site.
 There will also be a short driver induction process upon your first delivery.

-This freight rate has been advised to the trade and may be reflected in the pricing differentials between the two sites.
+This freight rate has been advised to the trade and may be reflected in the pricing differentials between the sites.

 Eyre Peninsula Freight Group

 T-Ports has developed the T-Ports Eyre Peninsula Freight Group, or T-Ports Freight Service.
 This group of local carriers from across the catchment zone enables T-Ports to offer an efficient freight service to our grain traders and growers.

 T-Ports is committed to supporting local employment by engaging local carriers and ensuring competition in our catchment zone.
 It is our aim to ensure the T-Ports EPFG get first preference for all commodities/goods that will be handled by T-Ports.

 The EPFG director is Daniel Gregory from Kimba Transport.
 If you need any further information on the EPFG please contact Tim Gurney.